 SLU-Madrid Alumni Share Expert Career Advice

-Recent SLU-Madrid graduates returned to campus to advise current students on how to launch their professional careers at the 10th annual Expert Alumni Roundtable.
-Paula Móvil ’12 (Communication), Catalina Carnicero ‘12 (Communication), and Maitane Aramburu ’16 (International Business) shared significant personal experiences and useful tips on establishing a career path.
+Recent SLU-Madrid graduates shared advice with current students on how to launch their professional careers at the 11th annual Expert Alumni Roundtable, held virtually this year.
+Katelin Huber ’20 (International Business), Paula Otero '18 (International Business and Economics), and Jorge Serrano ’20 (International Business and Economics) discussed their personal experiences and offered useful tips on establishing a career path.

-Despite the different career paths chosen, all three graduates agreed that SLU-Madrid prepared them to work with an array of people and to see the bigger picture in a globalized society.
+Despite the different career paths chosen, all three graduates expressed how thankful they were that SLU-Madrid prepared them to work with an array of people and to see the bigger picture in a globalized society.